 But here’s the secret: You just need a tiny slice of pretty to instantly elevate your photos.

 This post may contain affiliate links; which means I may earn a small commission if you purchase through one of my links.
-I appreciate your support of The Shop Files!
+I only recommend what I love + use myself and appreciate your support of The Shop Files!

 Instead of shooting your product on a plain background or just as this “item in the middle of nothing”, give your product a home (hopefully literally) by stepping up your prop game!